-One of the biggest challenges surrounding driving with Autism Spectrum Disorder is the stimulus that you can encounter from the driver's seat.
-While it can seem like a lot, it is all manageable, especially if you have a plan.
-I'll highlight some quick tips here, but recommend taking Andrew Arboe's webinar series if you are interested in a deeper dive into stimulus behind the wheel.
+One of the biggest challenges surrounding driving with Autism Spectrum Disorder is the stimulus that you can encounter as a driver.
+While it can seem like a lot, it can also be manageable, especially if you have a plan.
+I'll highlight some quick tips here, but recommend taking our webinar series if you are interested in a deeper dive into stimulus behind the wheel.
 There are 3 main senses we will focus on: touch, sight and sound.

-Traffic makes you inevitably late for your morning appointment.
+Imagine the following scenarios: Traffic makes you inevitably late for your morning appointment.
 Loud sirens with bright lights are coming from behind you.
 You get out to your car and your tire is flat.
-Driving isn't predictable nor scripted.
-The only known is that these unknowns are going to happen to you eventually.
-In Andrew Arboe's Driving With ASD Webinar Series, he goes into great detail on how you can prepare for and create scripts for these unexpected yet inevitable situations.
-Here, I'll give you a few quick tips to get you started.
+Driving is neither predictable nor scripted.
+While unforeseen circumstances are inevitable, the more prepared you are for them, the better.
+Our Driving with ASD webinar series addresses ways in which you can do just that!
+Here are a few quick tips to get you started.